Venugopal agrees to continue as A-G for three more months | Politics

 Venugopal, the sources said, was not willing to continue in the constitutional post due to ''personal reasons''.
 But following a request by the central government, he has agreed to continue as the top law officer of the Union of India for three more months.

-Venugopal, 91, was appointed by the President of India as Attorney General for India in July 2017.
+Venugopal, 91, was appointed by the President of India as Attorney General for India in July 2017, succeeding Mukul Rohatgi.
 He was subsequently reappointed to the post.
-He had replaced Mukul Rohatgi.
+The attorney general usually has a tenure of three years.
+When Venugopal's first term as AG was to end in 2020, he had requested the government to give him a one-year tenure keeping in mind his advanced age.
+Last year too, Venugopal was reappointed for one year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)